 - Stand Mixer

 - 2 eggs grade A, large room temperature

 - 1 18-oz jar raspberry jam

 - In the bowl of a stand mixer, combine the sugar and butter on medium speed until well-mixed.
-Pause to scrape down the sides and add the salt and vanilla extract then continue mixing 1 more minute.
+Pause to scrape down the sides.
+Add the salt and vanilla extract then continue mixing 1 more minute.

-- Using low speed, at the flour 1 cup at a time and continue mixing until it looks like crumbs.
+- Using low speed, add the flour 1 cup at a time.
+Continue mixing until it looks like crumbs.
 Scoop one generous cup from the crumb mixture and set it aside.

-- Add the eggs to the dough in the stand mixer and beat on medium speed until the dough starts to clear the sides of the bowl.
-Using your fingers, press this dough evenly into the bottom of the baking pan.
+- Add the eggs to the stand mixer and beat on medium speed until the dough starts to clear the sides of the bowl.
+Scoop the dough into the baking pan and, using your fingers, gently press it down to form the cookie base.
 Bake 30 minutes or until lightly brown.
-(It will not be done yet -- you just want it to start turning light brown!)

-- Remove the baking pan from the oven and scoop spoonfuls of the jam onto the partially-cooked cookie crust.
-Once the jam softens, use the back of your spoon to spread it to the edges.
-Sprinkle the white baking morsels evenly over the jam, all the way to the edges.
-Finally, sprinkle the 1 cup of reserved crumble mixture on top.
+- Remove the baking pan from the oven and scoop spoonfuls of the jam onto the cookie base.
+Use the back of a spoon to spread the jam evenly to the edges.
+Scatter the white chocolate over the top, then sprinkle the reserved crumble mixture over it all.

-- Bake an additional 25-30 minutes at 350°F, until the topping is light golden brown.
+- Bake an additional 25-30 minutes until the crumb topping turns light golden brown.
 Cool completely in the pan before cutting into bars.